 During my time on Pelee Island I saw many books about the island in the place where we stayed, the Wandering Dog Inn.
 They had a small bookcase full of island history.
 I also read about other books in my research on the island.
 Unfortunately the Pelee Island Museum and Heritage Centre were closed due to the pandemic, so most of the books I had seen in our inn were only available through mail order.
 I enjoyed perusing the inn’s collection and ordered the following titles:

-Ronald Tiessen was an island historian who wrote a novel The Pelé Harbour for Odd Birds, which takes place on Pelee.
-The novel was autographed yet the date on this self-published edition was 14 June 2017.
-Although it was originally published in 2016, that was the year of Tiessen’s death.
-Is my autograph a forgery?
+Ronald Tiessen is an island historian who wrote a novel The Pelé Harbour for Odd Birds, which takes place on Pelee.
+The novel was autographed.

 A Bicycle Guide to Pelee Island by Ronald Tiessen is the fifth edition from 2000.
 Bill Sawchuk provided illustrations for 62 landmarks and historical sites.
 A map indicated where each landmark was located, to make exploration easier.
 It would have been nice to have this book while Mark and I were cycling all over the island.